 Although more of an action/adventure movie than horror film, Dante’s Peak is eerie enough to qualify for Halloween fare.
 The 1997 film was primarily filmed in Wallace, Idaho, but it also features shots of Mount St. Helens and Baker Hot Springs in the Mount Baker National Forest.

 Before she was known for her comedy antics in the 2000 horror genre spoof Scary Movie, Washington’s own Anna Faris played a small part in Lovers Lane.
 Filmed in Issaquah, Fall City and Seattle, this slasher flick is the typical teen horror movie.
 The Adventure Bowling Center in Snoqualmie and Issaquah’s Triple XXX Rootbeer Drive-In were featured.

-–Top Photo of The Ring’s Whidbey Island ferry.
-Getty Images
+–Top photo is of The Ring’s Whidbey Island ferry.
+Photo by Getty Images